SyneRBI/SIRF-Exercises/INSTALL.md

 `conda` environment includes dependencies (in particular [`cil`](https://github.com/TomographicImaging/CIL)) which are not available with `pip`.

-After all this, you will need to do the steps indicated in the instructions above for the VM, after the `update_VM.sh` step.
+**Warning:** At present, SIRF is not yet available via conda or pip.
+The above instructions therefore do not install SIRF itself.

+Next steps are in the [DocForParticipants.md](DocForParticipants.md).

 ### Updating the exercises after installation